Statistics at a Glance

-Prevalence of this cancer: In 2011, there were an estimated 530,919 people living with non-Hodgkin lymphoma in the United States.
+Prevalence of This Cancer: In 2020, there were an estimated 788,781 people living with non-Hodgkin lymphoma in the United States.

 How Many People Survive 5 Years Or More after Being Diagnosed with Non-Hodgkin Lymphoma?

-Based on data from SEER 18 2004-2010.
+Based on data from SEER 22 (Excluding IL/MA) 2013–2019.
 Gray figures represent those who have died from non-Hodgkin lymphoma.
 Green figures represent those who have survived 5 years or more.

 Survival by Stage

 Cancer stage at diagnosis, which refers to extent of a cancer in the body, determines treatment options and has a strong influence on the length of survival.
-In general, if the cancer is found only in the part of the body where it started it is localized (sometimes referred to as stage 1).
-If it has spread to a different part of the body, the stage is regional or distant.
-For non-Hodgkin lymphoma, 27.8% are diagnosed at the local stage.
-The 5-year survival for localized non-Hodgkin lymphoma is 81.6%.
+The earlier non-Hodgkin lymphoma is caught, the better chance a person has of surviving five years after being diagnosed.
+For non-Hodgkin lymphoma, 22.2% are diagnosed at stage I. The 5-year relative survival for stage I non-Hodgkin lymphoma is 86.2%.

 How Common Is This Cancer?

 Compared to other cancers, non-Hodgkin lymphoma is fairly common.

 Non-Hodgkin lymphoma represents 4.1% of all new cancer cases in the U.S.

 In 2023, it is estimated that there will be 80,550 new cases of non-Hodgkin lymphoma and an estimated 20,180 people will die of this disease.